-Notification of substantial commencement, as defined in EPBC 2013/7083, was provided to the Department of Water Environment and Regulation (DWER) on the 25 November 2021 and further supporting information on the 15 December 2021, as required by condition 3-2 of MS1046.
+Notification of substantial commencement, as defined in EPBC 2013/7083, was provided to the DWER on the 25 November 2021 and further supporting information on the 15 December 2021, as required by condition 3-2 of MS 1046.
 DWER acknowledged the substantial commencement in correspondence dated 16 December 2021: "The Department of Water and Environmental Regulation has reviewed the information provided and considers the requirements of conditions 3-1 and 3-2 of MS 1046 have been met".

 The Mining Proposal (Reg.
-ID: 92188) and Mine Closure Plan (ID 8648407) for Mulga Rock Project East was approved by the Department of Mines, Industry Resources and Safety (DMIRS) and now known as the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS), on 29 September 2021.
+ID: 92188) and Mine Closure Plan (ID 8648407) for Mulga Rock Project East was approved by the (then) Department of Mines, Industry Resources and Safety (DMIRS) now known as the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS), on 29 September 2021.